DIST -> DataLoader

 Parameters:

-data (np.ndarray) – Input data for format change.
+data (np.ndarray) – Input data as a NumPy array.

 Returns: